Guidelines for Proposals

 Call for Abstracts: 1 July

 Abstract Submission Deadline: 13 September (now closed)

 1. Pre-conference workshops and Special Interest Groups

-2. Submission of abstracts for parallel sessions
+2. Submission of abstracts for parallel sessions (55 minutes)

 - Description of research and significance of topic (300 words max)

 The reviewers are looking for evidence of participant involvement and relevance to their learning.

 3. Posters/research and teaching showcase

 The reception on the evening of Wednesday 23rd November will include exhibition items such as research and teaching examples and posters.
 We would like to encourage anyone who has recently undertaken either research or teaching using original or engaging approaches to submit their ideas for inclusion in the exhibition.
-Submissions can be in the form of a poster, a display or technology-based showcase.
+Submissions can be in the form of a poster, a display or a technology-based showcase.

 Presenters are strongly encouraged to reconceptualise their work creatively to incorporate a) active learning approaches and b) interactive engagement with display and presenter.
 The submissions will be displayed during the reception and subsequently in the social spaces where participants circulate.